PregOfficial/word-game/README.md

 Go test project with a React frontend.

-My first Go project.

-The frontend was built using GenAI.
+The frontend was built with the help of GenAI.

 ## Instructions